Quas1Dev/QuasiDev/categories/_java/break-e-continue.md

 O programa apenas imprime duas frases na tela para o usuário.
 Se quiser estudar a linguagem Batch, nós estamos preparando uma [série de tutoriais sobre essa linguagem](https://tecnologiaeinformacao.netlify.app/batch/batch-intro-to-batch-ptbr).

-Voltando para o Java, não existe um comando como esse disponível.

-Esse comando não foi incluído no Java não oferece esse comando sob o argumento de que sua utilização em demasia resulta em um código difícil de ler.
-Contudo, é possível possível ter um comportamento similar usando o comando break.
+Voltando para o Java, não existe o comando `goto`.
+A não inclusão desse comando na linguagem é, geralmente, justificada com o argumento de que seu uso em demasia resulta em um programa difícil de ler e entender.

+Contudo, é possível ter um comportamento similar usando o comando break.

+In addition to its uses with the switch statement and loops, the break statement can be employed by itself to provide a “civilized” form of the goto statement.
+Java does not have a goto statement, because it provides an unstructured way to alter the flow of program execution.
+Programs that make extensive use of the goto are usually hard to understand and hard to maintain.
+There are, however, a few places where the goto is a useful and legitimate device.
+For example, the goto can be helpful when exiting from a deeply nested set of loops.
+To handle such situations, Java defines an expanded form of the break statement.
+By using this form of break, you can, for example, break out of one or more blocks of code.
+These blocks need not be part of a loop or a switch.
+They can be any block.
+Further, you can specify precisely where execution will resume, because this form of break works with a label.
+As you will see, break gives you the benefits of a goto without its problems.
+The general form of the labeled break statement is shown here:

 ## Pulando Voltas com o continue